CESNET/ipfixprobe/README.md

 When capturing from network interface, flows are continuously send to output interfaces until N (or unlimited number of packets if the -c option is not specified) packets are captured and exported.

 ## Extension
-`flow_meter` can be extended by new plugins for exporting various new information from flow.
+`ipfixprobe` can be extended by new plugins for exporting various new information from flow.
 There are already some existing plugins that export e.g. `DNS`, `HTTP`, `SIP`, `NTP`, `PassiveDNS`.

 ## Adding new plugin